 When power from the mains is available, all output voltages-12V, 9V and 5V-are ready to run the load.
 On the other hand, when the mains power is down, output voltages can run the load only when the battery is fully charged (as indicated by LED1).
 For the partially charged battery, only 9V and 5V are available.
 Also, no output is available when the voltage goes below 10.5V.
 If battery voltage varies between 10.5V and 13V, output at terminal A may also vary between 10.5V and 12V, when the UPS system is in battery mode.

 The positive and negative rails should be strong enough to handle high current.
 Before connecting the circuit to the battery and transformer, connect it to a variable power supply.
 Provide 12V DC and adjust VR1 till LED1 glows.
 After setting the high voltage level, reduce the voltage to 10.5V and adjust VR2 till the output trips off.
 After the settings are complete, remove the variable power supply and connect a fully-charged battery to the terminals and see that LED1 is on.
-After making all the adjustments connect the circuit to the battery and transformer.
+Once all the adjustments are made, connect the circuit to the battery and transformer & your mini ups system is good to go.
 The battery used in the circuit is a 12V, 4.5Ah UPS battery.